bmclku/bmclku.github.io/content/research/visual-perception-cognition/index.md

 Humans possess an exceptional ability for robust visual recognition, enabling seamless interaction with diverse environments.
 For instance, imagine a driver navigating through heavy rain or a person searching for a friend in a crowd.
 By contrast, despite advances in deep learning, these models often struggle with real-world applications like self-driving cars, video surveillance, and medical imaging.
 Our lab is dedicated to understanding the mechanisms behind human visual perception and cognition.
 Specifically, we are interested in the following topics:

 - Robust visual perception
-- Face recognition and domain specificity
+- Object and face recognition
 - Visual attention
 - Other visual cognitive abilities